Police Scotland Safety Cameras

 In 2022 there were 5,621 people reported injured on roads across Scotland.

 We have a frequently asked questions section to cover most queries and for anything further please feel free to contact us.
-You'll also be able to follow Safety Cameras Scotland on Facebook and Twitter.
+You'll also be able to follow Police Scotland Safety Cameras on Facebook and X.

 News / Updates